Jazz guitar

 Hollowbody electric guitars are quite common in jazz; the Gibson ES-175 is a classic example.
 It was in production continuously from 1949 to 2019.

 Jazz guitar may refer to either a type of electric guitar or a guitar playing style in jazz, using electric amplification to increase the volume of acoustic guitars.

 In the early 1930s, jazz musicians sought to amplify their sound to be heard over loud big bands.
 When guitarists in big bands switched from acoustic to semi-acoustic guitar and began using amplifiers, it enabled them to play solos.
 Jazz guitar had an important influence on jazz in the beginning of the twentieth century.
 Although the earliest guitars used in jazz were acoustic and acoustic guitars are still sometimes used in jazz, most jazz guitarists since the 1940s have performed on an electrically amplified guitar or electric guitar.

 Traditionally, jazz electric guitarists use an archtop with a relatively broad hollow sound-box, violin-style f-holes, a "floating bridge", and a magnetic pickup.
 Solid body guitars, mass-produced since the early 1950s, are also used.

 Jazz guitar playing styles include comping with jazz chord voicings (and in some cases walking bass lines) and blowing (improvising) over jazz chord progressions with jazz-style phrasing and ornaments.
 Comping refers to playing chords underneath a song's melody or another musician's solo improvisations.

+From the 1970s onward, fusion-oriented players such as John McLaughlin, Pat Metheny, and Allan Holdsworth significantly expanded the technical and harmonic vocabulary of jazz guitar.